Flower Shops: Critical reception

 Chris Parton of Sounds Like Nashville commented that the song "[is] a clever, throwback duet" and "a classic done-her-wrong apology anthem".

 Other versions

 On February 14, 2022, Ernest and Wallen released the song's acoustic version.

 Chart performance

 "Flower Shops" debuted at number 68 on the Billboard Hot 100 chart dated January 15, 2022, becoming Ernest's first entry on the chart.
-Despite peaking at number 64, "Flower Shops" was able to enter the 2022 Billboard year-end at number 96, becoming the lowest peaking song to enter a year-end chart.
+Despite peaking at number 64, "Flower Shops" was able to enter the 2022 Billboard year-end at number 96, becoming the lowest peaking song to enter a year-end chart up until "No Pole" by Don Toliver made it to the year-end in 2025 despite peaking at number 66.